ioannischtz/harmonic-motion-symphony/README.md

   - [ ] Drag a pendulum while the simulation is running
 - [x] Implement the `AudioSource` class: - host multiple oscillators, - add ADSR envelop - add detuning
+- [ ] Update the classes docs
+- [ ] Implement a glow halo effect for the pendulum weight, when it plays a note